nthngshr/Titanic/README.md

 # Titanic
 It's a testing repo.
-Here I'm learning how to use jupyter localy in vscode commiting to github repo.
-I've decided on a standard titanic dataset and do a classification.
+Here I'm learning how to use jupyter localy in vscode commiting to github.
+I've decided on a standard titanic dataset and do a classification step by step according 'Machine Learning Pocket Reference' (the book was written in 2019, so you have to adapt the code in 2022).
+Besides, I added some changes into the initial code from the book.